Skip to main content

 The constant need to debug both prompt and schema externalizes thinking.
 The trial-and-error process becomes visible, measurable metacognition.
 The archived sequence of failed prompts, revised schemas, and successful outputs creates an "archive of doubt."

 A prompt journal from a student might read: I made this change because the output from V1 was too vague, identifying 'power' in a metaphorical way without grounding it in specific textual evidence.
 This opens discussion of larger issues: LLMs, authorship, opacity.
+Students would be required to log prompts that failed to produce the desired analysis then attempt to explain why the instrument failed: Was the theory too nuance-heavy?
+Was the model too 'sycophantic'?
+Was the schema too rigid?
+I’ve learned more from system instructions that broke than the ones that worked.

 4. Provenance as Scholarship